Thought Out during Wakeful Hours

 Accordingly, I devised a Solid enclosed, above and below, by 2 equal and parallel Squares, having their centres in the same vertical line, and the upper one twisted round so that its sides should be parallel to the diagonals of the lower Square.
 Then I imagined the upper one raised until its corners formed the vertices of 4 equilateral Triangles, whose bases were the sides of the lower one.
 The Solid, thus obtained, was evidently enclosed by 2 Squares and 8 equilateral Triangles: and the Problem I set myself was to obtain its Volume.

 There was no great difficulty in proving that the distance between the 2 Squares (taking each side as equal to ‘2’) was .
 But, when I looked about for some Trigonometrical method for calculating the Volume, despair soon seized upon me!
 A calculable Prism could be cut out of the middle of the Solid, I saw: but the outlying projections completely baffled me.
-After a while, the happy idea occured to me of trying Algebraical Geometry, and regarding each facet as the base of a Pyramid, having its vertex at the centre of the Solid, which I decided to take as the Origin.
-I saw at once that I could calculate the co-ordinates of all the vertical Points, thence obtain equations to the Planes containing the facets, and thence calculate their distance from the Origin, which would be the altitudes of the Pyramids.
+After a while, the happy idea occurred to me of trying Algebraical Geometry, and regarding each facet as the base of a Pyramid, having its vertex at the centre of the Solid, which I decided to take as the Origin.
+I saw at once that I could calculate the co-ordinates of all the vertical Points, thence obtain equations to the Planes containing the facets, and thence calculate their distances from the Origin, which would be the altitudes of the Pyramids.
 Also it was evident that a sample Pyramid would suffice.
 I worked out a value for the Volume, that first night; but the thing got into a tangle, and I felt pretty sure I had got it wrong.

 The next night I began again, and worked it all through from the beginning.
 In the morning the answer was clear in my memory, and I wrote it down at once; and did not write out the Problem, and its solution, until later in the day, when I was well pleased to find the written proof confirm the result I had arrived at in the hours of darkness.